Volkswagen California: T7, Multivan, and ID. Buzz California

 In December 2021, Volkswagen announced that its next variant will be an all electric California campervan which will be based on the new all electric Volkswagen ID.
 Buzz which will be on the long wheelbase (LWB) vehicle only.
 The Multivan was originally optioned in 2021, but VW weren’t fully convinced at first but now the Multivan will be launched as a California camper variant.

-In 2025, Volkswagen will launch two new versions of the California.
-The first being the new T7 which is being sold as the Multivan in Europe after it was launched in mid 2021.
-The California Multivan will be launched in 2024 possibly as a plug in hybrid.
+In 2025, Volkswagen will launch two new versions of the California, one of which has already been launched.
+The first is the new T7, which is being sold as the Multivan in Europe after its initial debut in mid-2021.
+The California Multivan was launched in 2024 with plug-in hybrid, diesel, and gasoline options, only LWB.
+The upcoming ID.
+California will be based on the new all-electric people carrier inspired by the original T1 minivan, called the ID.
+Buzz.
 The ID.
-California will be based on the new all electric people carrier based on the original T1 minivan called the ID Buzz.
-The ID Buzz California will only come as a long wheel base (LWB), vehicle.
-The same is a possibility for the Multivan California.
-Finally, the new T7 van due to come out in 2024 will also get a California variant but non of these models are yet clear on what designs or variants they will be offered as.
+Buzz California will only be offered as a long-wheelbase (LWB) vehicle.
+Finally, the separate T7 Transporter van will not get a California variant because Volkswagen announced that the California is a premium camper brand, though the exact design variants for the upcoming electric ID.
+California are not yet fully revealed.